Description of random fields by systems of conditional distributions

 \subsection{System of one-point distributions with finite boundary conditions}

-For a random field $P$, the set $Q_1^f(P) = \{Q_t^z, z \in \widehat{X^f_t}, t \in \mathbb{Z}^d\}$ of one-point conditional probabilities with finite boundary conditions we call the \emph{one-point finite-conditional distribution of the random field $P$}, or, in short, \emph{$1f$--distribution of $P$}.
+For a random field $P$, the set $Q_1^f(P) = \{Q_t^z, z \in \widehat{X^f_t}, t \in \mathbb{Z}^d\}$ of one-point conditional probabilities with finite boundary conditions will be called the \emph{one-point finite-conditional distribution of the random field $P$}, or, in short, its \emph{$1f$--distribution of $P$}.
 The system $Q_1^f(P)$ was introduced in~\cite{DN2011}.

 Let us consider the direct problem for a random field $P$ in terms of the system $Q_1^f(P)$.